 Data shows only 670,000 contract owners in variable annuity policies in 1977 compared with 3.7 million in individual fixed annuity policies that year.
 By 1993, the number of variable contract owners had increased to 5.25 million, and the number of fixed contract owners had grown to 21.5 million.
 Both variable and fixed annuities grew rapidly between the late 1970's and late 1980's.
 In more recent years, variable annuities have grown faster than fixed annuities.
 Variable annuity premiums increased fivefold between 1991 and 1994, compared with only a 15 percent increase in premiums for individual fixed annuities.
 Available data further documents the growth in variable annuities and shows that both individual and group variable annuity policies have expanded in recent years.
 It shows the growth in capital reserves that life insurance companies hold against variable annuity products.
 The early growth of variable annuity policies was concentrated in group policies.
 In the late 1960s, more than 95 percent of the reserves for variable annuity policies were held in group policies.
-Individual variable annuity policies have grown more guickly than group policies during the last two decades.
-The policy reserves for individual variable annuity policies surpassed those for group policies in 1987; by 1993, individual variable annuity reserves were more than twice those for group policies.
+Individual variable annuity policies have grown more quickly than group policies during the last two decades.